Recognising elliptic manifolds: Introduction

 All known solutions rely on the geometrisation theorem, due to Perelman~\cite{Perelman1, Perelman2, Perelman3}.
 This motivates the following closely related problem: given a compact orientable three-manifold, determine if it admits one of the eight Thurston geometries.
 This problem has an exponential-time solution using normal surface theory and, again, geometrisation.
 See~\cite[Section~8.2]{Kuperberg19} for a closely related discussion.

-Here we give a much better upper bound in a special case.
+Here we give a much better upper bound in an important special case.
 Recall that the \emph{elliptic} manifolds are those admitting spherical geometry.
-The decision problem \textsc{Elliptic manifold} takes as input a triangulation $\calT$ of a compact connected three-manifold $M$ and asks if $M$ is elliptic.
+The decision problem \textsc{Elliptic manifold} takes as input a triangulation $\calT$, of a compact connected three-manifold $M$, and asks if $M$ is elliptic.